 An investment in the Notes involves significant risks.
-Investing in the Notes is not equivalent to investing directly in the Reference Stock.
-These risks are explained in more detail in the section "Risk Factors" in the product prospectus supplement.
+Investing in the Notes is not equivalent to investing directly in the Reference Asset.
+These risks are explained in more detail in the section "Additional Risk Factors Specific to the Notes" in the product prospectus supplement.
 In addition to the risks described in the prospectus supplement and the product prospectus supplement, you should consider the following: